Enjoying our puzzle hints?

 Purple group: WHAT "SPRING" MIGHT REFER TO

-These words all represent different possible meanings of the word 'spring', from a season to a type of metal object.
+These are all possible meanings of the word spring, from a season to a type of metal object.

 Red herrings and trap words explained